Actionable Energy Intelligence

 An Artist at Heart

 Madeline is fluent in most Dude Solutions platforms and advanced data analytics with a focus on deeper programming experience with extremely large data sets.
 With expertise in Dude Solutions Work Order Management Systems, she often links utility performance with peoplepower, project costs and operations budget performance.
 Layering data from multiple sources has always been a core capability.
 She is comfortable with the design of complex electromechanical systems and related software.
-Utilities and Water, Efficiency and Renewable feasibility assessments and quantitative analysis are some examples of the work she’s done with Mountain Vector Energy.
+Utilities and Water, Efficiency and Renewable feasibility assessments and quantitative analysis are some examples of the work she’s done with Mountain Vector Energy since 2015.

 Non-Intrusive Cargo Inspection Specialist